Skip to content

 Configuring nginx

-NGINX-served sites are contained in a server block which are normally stored in separate files from the main nginx config (which is very rarely edited).
+nginx-served sites are contained in a server block which are normally stored in separate files from the main nginx config (which is very rarely edited).

 When installing with the ppa above, the best way to install new nginx configs is to add new files in /etc/nginx/sites-available (like /etc/nginx/sites-available/forum.example.org).
 You then must link these files from sites-available to sites-enabled.